-SolarHacks II is an overnight, 200-participant Hackathon, organized to promote STEM in the bright minds of our rising generation.
+SolarHacks II is the largest Bay Area hackathon with over 200-participants.
+It was organized to promote STEM in the bright minds of our rising generation.
 We are affiliated with Mission San Jose High School’s app development club.
 Our goal is to bring middle and high school students in the Bay Area together to develop innovative ideas that could revolutionize the world.
 At SolarHacks II, we provide students with the resources and mentorship that would be needed to convert their ideas into a reality.
 Additionally, by the end of the Hackathon, students will be able to learn how to collaborate with their peers to build STEM projects, gain presentation skills, and be inspired to continue doing things they love!
 Food, workshops, assistance, drinks, and swag will be provided to all participants for free!
 We want all participants to enjoy their day at SolarHacks II, hence, we would encourage everybody to arrive at the Hackathon with a competitive mindset.

 SolarHacks is open to all middle and high school students (7th to 12th grade).
 No experience is necessary, and we would love to see new participants!
 However, if you have already graduated from high school, you can still attend as a mentor!